Planning on the patter of tiny paws?

 If two male dogs mate with the female on the same day, it's a straight swimming race between the sperm as to which reaches the ovum first and fertilizes it.

 If different males mate with the female on different days, she can fall pregnant by both of them.
-This is because the sperm survive for days in her tract, and is ready and waiting when she does ovulate.
+This is because the sperm survive for days in her tract, and are ready and waiting when she does ovulate.

 What If I Don't Want My Dog to Be Pregnant by Two Dogs?